jneubert/reveal-test/md-slides/part2a.md

 - Provide working examples (with the formatter URI you are suggesting)
 - Be responsive to comments

+Note: So, it's not difficult.

+To wrap it up:

 ---

 ## Wikidata as a universal linking hub